cyberbotics/webots-doc/guide/webots-devices.md

 **Keywords**: Gyro, angular velocity

 ![gyro.png](images/gyro.png) This example shows how to measure an angular velocity.
-A gyro is mounted on 3 rotational motors (each motor corresponds to one axis).
+A `Gyro` is mounted on three rotational motors (each motor corresponds to one axis).
 The motors a running consecutively for a while.
 The resulting angular velocity measured by the gyro is displayed in the `Console`.